How Many Valence Electrons Does Hydrogen Have

 Single Electron In Hydrogen

-Hydrogen has a single electron in the first shell, which makes it very reactive.
+Hydrogen has a single electron.
+This electron is in the first shell.
+This makes hydrogen very reactive.
 It wants to pair its electron with another atom.

 Element | Number of Electrons | Electron Shells |